 4. Ultrasound (97035) + Modifier KX

-If the ultrasound service (97035) exceeds Medicare’s therapy threshold, use the KX modifier to demonstrate medical necessity for continued therapy.
-This ensures additional sessions are reimbursed rather than denied due to coverage limits.
+If ultrasound therapy (97035) exceeds Medicare’s therapy threshold, the KX modifier must be used to demonstrate medical necessity for continued treatment.

-5. Physical Therapist Assistant (PTA) + Modified CQ
+5. Physical Therapist Assistant (PTA) + Modifier CQ

 Common Modifier Mistakes to Avoid